 Some can actually be really useful, giving you important info for entering or managing trades, which can help you out immensely when it comes to making money.

 I’ve found a few of these indicators over the years, and today, I’m going to share them with you.

 With these 5 price action indicators, you’ll have a much better idea of when (and where) to move your stop, find it easier to predict where a retracement may begin, and be able stay in trades for 2x – 3x times as long as before, plus more…

 They’ll give you a big leg up in your trading, and make your life A LOT easier.

 Let’s jump in with indicator #1…

-Finding the right swing highs and lows, whether to identify the trend, move a stop loss, or to set a profit target isn’t easy – for new traders especially.
+Finding the right swing highs and lows, whether to identify the trendline, move a stop loss, or to set a profit target isn’t easy – for new traders especially.

 Lows and highs form everywhere, so how do you know which are the right ones?

 Time and experience obviously helps.
 But what if you don’t have that?
 What if you’re a new trader who needs to find the right highs and lows to know wher the trend going?

 Well, one way is to use the Swing High/Low Patternsmart indicator…